openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 ```

 ## Decreasing  Number of Jiva Replicas

 The following procedure must be performed for decreasing number of Jiva replicas.
-You can scale down the Jiva replica online, if the current replica count is 3 or more.
+You can decrease the Jiva replica online, if the current replica count is 3 or more.
 OpenEBS recommends you to perform the change with no load on the volume if current replica count is 2.

-Do the below steps 1 to 4 from master.
+Perform the following steps 1 to 4 from master.

-1. Get the maya-apiserver pod name  using below command.
+1. Get the maya-apiserver pod name using the following command.

 ```
 kubectl get pods -n openebs
 ```
-2. Do health check up of all replicas of particular volume using below command before doing the change.
+2. Perform health check for all replicas of a particular volume using the following command before updating.

-- Log in to maya-apiserver
+- Log in to maya-apiserver.

   ```
   kubectl exec -it <maya-apiserver> bash -n openebs